Riccardo Serena

-Riccardo Serena (born 29 September 1996) is an Italian footballer who plays as a midfielder for Serie D side Union San Giorgio-Sedico.
+Riccardo Serena (born 29 September 1996) is an Italian footballer who plays as a midfielder for Serie D side Adriese.

 Club career

 Serena played the first four seasons of his senior career in Serie D and Eccellenza (fourth- and fifth-tier).

 On 12 July 2017, he signed a one-year contract with Serie C club Padova.
 He made his Serie C debut for Padova on 24 September 2017 in a game against Sambenedettese as an added-time substitute for Nico Pulzetti.
 His contract was extended for two additional seasons on 28 February 2018, as Padova advanced to Serie B at the end of the season.

 On 9 January 2020, he joined Rieti on loan.

 On 5 October 2020, his contract with Padova was terminated by mutual consent.

 Personal life

 His father Michele Serena is a football coach and a former player who appeared for Italy national football team and played for Juventus, Sampdoria, Fiorentina and Atlético Madrid, among others.
+His younger brother Filippo Serena is also a footballer.